cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

    ---------------------------

    // -> reverse() method reverses an array and returns the new array
    // -> sort() sorts the given array in ascending order and returns the sorted array.
-The algorithm converts the elements to strings, and compares their UTF-16 code unit values.
-The time and space complexity of the algorith changes in between browsers as it depends on implementation details.
+The algorithm converts the elements to strings and compares their UTF-16 code unit values.
+The time and space complexity of the algorithm changes in between browsers as it depends on implementation details.
 It can take an optional function argument that defines the comparing parameters, that can reverse the order from ascending to descending.
    // Both of these functions change the original array, so be careful when using them.

    const numArr = [1, 12, 53, 9, 47, 17]